The UMass Lowell Department of Biological Sciences offers a general master's degree, as well as several other options within the degree.

 Graduates of the Master of Science in Biological Sciences: Education, Communication and Outreach option will gain expertise in the biological sciences, while also taking appropriate coursework in education, psychology, and business that is tailored to their desired career.
 This program would be a great fit for students with career interests in education, curriculum development, as well as life science and sustainability training.
 Students selecting from this option would have a choice of completing coursework only, or coursework with a project of theses; a project or thesis could be in biology education depending on future career plans.

 Applications for the Master of Science, including the Bioinformatics, Biotechnology and Education, Communication and Outreach Options, are considered twice per year, with deadlines for receipt of applications of Oct.
 15 and Jan.
 10 for the following Spring and Fall semesters, respectively.
+Students are encouraged to apply before the regular application deadline for full consideration; however, applications received after the deadline will be considered on a rolling basis.

-Entering graduate students are expected to have a sound preparation in the biological sciences, chemistry, physics, calculus, and statistics.
+Entering graduate students are expected to have sound preparation in the biological sciences, chemistry, physics, calculus, and statistics.
 A student found deficient in any of these areas may be required, during the first year, to take appropriate courses to eliminate the deficiencies.
 If the student has not had a biochemistry course, BIOL.5190 should be taken for graduate credit.
-The departmental Graduate Coordinator helps plan the entering students programs of study, acquaints them with research opportunities in the department, and assists in selecting research advisors.
+The departmental Graduate Coordinator helps plan the entering students' programs of study, acquaints them with research opportunities in the department, and assists in selecting research advisors.

-Applications for the Professional Science Master's program (PSM) are accepted year round, but it is recommended that complete applications be submitted several months before expected matriculation.
+Applications for the Professional Science Master's program (PSM) are accepted year-round, but it is recommended that complete applications be submitted several months before expected matriculation.
 Similarly to the MS degree described above, applicants are expected to have a strong background in biological science.

 Minimal core requirements for all options include 1 semester (3 credits) of Professional Communication in Science and Technology BIOL.6040, a graduate colloquium - BIOL.6010 (1 credit) and a minimum of 12 credits of formal course work selected from departmental electives (exclusive of thesis, project, problems, or other directed studies).